 The nominating and corporate governance committee is responsible for making recommendations to our board of directors regarding candidates for directorships and the size and composition of our board of directors.
-In addition, the nominating and corporate governance committee is responsible for overseeing our corporate governance policies and reporting and making recommendations to our board of directors concerning governance matters
+In addition, the nominating and corporate governance committee is responsible for overseeing our corporate governance policies and reporting and making recommendations to our board of directors concerning governance matters.

-Prior to the Merger, the members of the Restoration Robotics nominating and corporate governance committee were Craig Taylor and Gil Kliman, M.D.
-The Restoration Robotics nominating and corporate governance committee did not meet during the 2019 fiscal year.
+During the 2020 fiscal year, the nominating and corporate governance committee met four times, in person or by written consent.
 The current members of our nominating and corporate governance committee are Scott Barry, Garheng Kong, M.D. and Anthony Natale M.D.
 Dr. Kong serves as the chair of the nominating and corporate governance committee.
 Each of the members of our nominating and corporate governance committee is an independent director under the applicable rules and regulations of Nasdaq relating to nominating and corporate governance committee independence.
-Since the Merger, our nomination and governance committee did not meet during the 2019 fiscal year.
 The nominating and corporate governance committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq rules.
 A copy of the nominating and corporate governance committee charter is available to security holders on the Company's website at http://ir.venusconcept.com.

 The nominating and corporate governance committee will consider director candidates recommended by stockholders.
 For a stockholder to make any nomination for election to the board of directors at an annual meeting, the stockholder must provide notice to the Company, which notice must be delivered to, or mailed and received at, the Company's principal executive offices not less than 90 days and not more than 120 days prior to the one-year anniversary of the preceding year's annual meeting; provided, that if the date of the annual meeting is more than 30 days before or more than 60 days after such anniversary date, the stockholder's notice must be delivered, or mailed and received, not later than 90 days prior to the date of the annual meeting or, if later, the 10th day following the date on which public disclosure of the date of such annual meeting is made.
 Further updates and supplements to such notice may be required at the times, and in the forms, required under our bylaws.
 As set forth in our bylaws, submissions must include the name and address of the proposed nominee, information regarding the proposed nominee that is required to be disclosed in a proxy statement or other filings in a contested election pursuant to Section 14(a) under the Exchange Act, information regarding the proposed nominee's indirect and direct interests in shares of the Company's common stock, and a completed and signed questionnaire, representation and agreement of the proposed nominee.
 Our bylaws also specify further requirements as to the form and content of a stockholder's notice.
-We recommend that any stockholder wishing to make a nomination for director review a copy of our bylaws, as amended and restated to date, which is available, without charge, from our General Counsel and Corporate Secretary, at 235 Yorkland Blvd., Suite 900, Toronto, Ontario M2J 4Y8.
+We recommend that any stockholder wishing to make a nomination for director review a copy of our bylaws, as amended and restated to date, which is available, without charge, from our Head of Legal and Corporate Secretary, at 235 Yorkland Blvd., Suite 900, Toronto, Ontario M2J 4Y8.